 No Dairy (Milk-Based) Ingredients (see disclaimer below)

-- Kids – Grilled Nuggets Kid’s Meal
+- Kids – Grilled Nuggets Kids Meal (with juice)

 - Sauces – Barbecue, Chick-fil-A, Polynesian, Honey Mustard, Honey Roasted BBQ, Sweet & Spicy Sriracha

-- Salads – Market Salad without cheese
+- Salads – Market Salad without cheese, Side Salad without cheese

 - Salad Dressings – Light Italian, Light Balsamic Vinaigrette, Fat Free Honey Mustard, Zesty Apple Cider Vinaigrette, Creamy Salsa

-Other Allergen Notes: Their gluten-free bun is currently free of dairy, nuts, and soy, but it does contain eggs.
-Chick-fil-A uses peanut oil in their fryer.
+- Chick-fil-A uses peanut oil in their fryer.
 According to Samantha, a Chick-fil-a employee:

 The fryers used for chicken are only used for chicken meaning that the fries and hashbrowns are cooked separately from dairy containing products.